 A Student’s Words: “I will wrap it all up in saying that I have yet to be disappointed in this department.
 Each instructor I have engaged with provided knowledge, safe learning spaces, thoughtful readings and assignments and a place where a student can both grow and thrive happily.
 I am a different student and person because of my involvement with this department and the instructors within.
 The language and lenses I leave with are gifts of academia, which I will always owe to the learning experiences shared with students and instructors in this department.”

 Description: Gender and Sexuality Studies is especially equipped to meet the challenges of our current moment and to shape inclusive and just futures.
 Our courses open minds and change lives.
 Students in our program pursue an interdisciplinary education that emphasizes social justice through the development of critical thinking, research, creativity, and analytical skills.
 Our academic program prepares graduates for careers in a variety of fields that deal with diverse populations as well as sustained political and social change.

 Course Delivery Methods: Our degree is part of a robust program designed to incorporate traditional face-to-face instruction and the technological innovations of online instruction.
-Degree requirements for the Gender & Sexuality Studies major, minor, and graduate minor can be completed face-to-face or online (online courses are offered through Canvas.
+Degree requirements for the Gender & Sexuality Studies major, minor, and graduate minor can be completed face-to-face or online (online courses are offered through the Canvas learning system).
 Many of our electives are taught both online and face-to-face during fall and spring semesters.
 All Summer courses are taught online.

 Degree requirements for the major include 9 credit hours of required Gender & Sexuality Studies courses; 18 credit hours of Gender & Sexuality Studies electives; and 9 credit hours from a number of cross-listed courses offered both by Gender & Sexuality Studies and by other programs/departments.